cschneider/Karaf-Tutorial/camel/simple-blueprint/ReadMe.txt

 Run in Karaf
 ------------

-features:addurl mvn:org.apache.camel.karaf/apache-camel/2.8.2/xml/features
+feature:repo-add camel 2.16.2
-features:install camel-blueprint camel-stream
+feature:install camel-blueprint camel-stream

-Copy the file simplecamel.xml into the deploy folder of karaf
+Copy the file simple-camel-blueprint.xml into the deploy folder of karaf

 > list